 This has resulted in disjointed care.
 Adding a full Heart Rhythm program to the existing services offered at St. Mary’s will ensure access to a full continuum of cardiac services for residents of Waterloo Region and beyond.

-Communities are still asked to fund 10% of capital costs as well as 100% of costs associated with funding new and replacement equipment.
+The Ontario Government requires that the community fund 10% of capital costs as well as 100% of costs associated with new equipment.

-For the Heart Rhythm Program, this meant a total overall community investment of $15 million.
+For the Heart Rhythm Program, this meant a community investment of $15 million.

 It is with the utmost joy that we announce that the close of 2017 marked the conclusion of fundraising efforts for the Heart Rhythm Program at St. Mary’s.
 It was a $15 million undertaking, made possible thanks to you.